 Ferri: Ferri's Clinical Advisor 2015, 1st ed.
 St. Louis, MO: Elsevier Mosby; 2014.

 Field T, Peck M, Hernandez-Reif M, Krugman S, Burman I, Ozment-Schenck L. Postburn itching, pain, and psychological symptoms are reduced with massage therapy.
 J Burn Care Rehabil.
 2000;21:189-193.

 Kliegman: Nelson Textbook of Pediatrics, 19th ed.
-Philadelphia, PA: Saunders, An Imprint of Elsevier.
-2011.
+Philadelphia, PA: Elsevier Saunders; 2011.

 Lloyd EC, Rodgers BC, Michener M, Williams MS. Outpatient burns: prevention and care.
 Am Fam Physician.
 2012; 85(1):25-32.